basnijholt/nijho.lt/content/post/file-based-rag-memory/index.md

 PyTorch alone is **2-3GB**.
 Add transformers, sentence-transformers, and the kitchen sink, and you're looking at an **8GB+ environment** just to ask questions about some PDFs.

-This is insane for a CLI tool.
+This felt excessive for a CLI tool.

 One of my core design goals was **minimal dependencies**.
 I wanted `agent-cli` to install in seconds, not minutes.